Hyperbaric Oxygen Therapy.

 The name itself can be a mouthful.

-Let’s spell it out for you:
+Let’s spell it out.

 Therapy: This simply refers to a prescribed treatment intended to relieve or heal a condition.